jatindhankhar/jatindhankhar.github.io/_drafts/blog/auto-refresh-tokens-in-ruby-using-procs.md

 # How ?

-So we had to auto refresh token after certain intervals without causing any failures for the end user and that sometimes could happen in middle of the actual verification call.

 We needed to handle the refresh of the token gracefully without impacting the original request.

 The verification call was wrapped in a proc, so that it be can be passed around.